Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 When is CRO right for your business?

-Although this is a simple concept, setting a conversion goal isn’t simple.
+Although this concept is simple, setting a conversion goal isn’t simple.
 You can’t just assume that because a page converts 25 people per week you can easily convert 50 people per week.

 What holds CRO back for most businesses?